ArkCase/ark_helm_charts/docs/Ingress.md

 If the `global.conf.baseUrl` configuration value is an ***https://*** URL, then the `global.conf.ingress.secret` configuration is required - in whatever form!
 This is because it makes no sense to configure an HTTPS ingress with no TLS certificates to match.
 Furthermore, if the secret configuration is a map, then the `crt` and `key` values are required.
 The `ca` value is optional, and generally not needed.

 If the baseUrl is an ***http://*** URL, then the secret information will be ignored, even if provided.

+## Annotations

+The `global.conf.ingress.annotations` section is useful for providing additional instruction to the K8s ingress controller.
+The ingress class is selected by way of the `global.conf.ingress.className` parameter.
+Some controllers support more nuanced configuration via proprietary annotations, which can be provided in this section.

+Documenting the possible values for those configuration annotations is beyond the scope of this document, and is left as an exercise for the reader.